quatrope/astroalign/README.md

 ## Performance: Optional

-This library is optionally compatible with [bottleneck](https://github.com/pydata/bottleneck) and will offer performance improvements in most cases.
+This library is optionally compatible with [bottleneck](https://github.com/pydata/bottleneck) and may offer performance improvements in some cases.
 Install bottleneck in your project as a peer to astroalign using:

 ```bash
 pip install bottleneck